shaoanlu/CBF_QP_safety_filter/README.md

 git clone https://github.com/shaoanlu/CBF_QP_safety_filter.git
 cd CBF_QP_safety_filter
 ```
-To run the application, build the docker image and launch the container
+To run the application, build the docker image and launch the container (requires WSL2 if running on Windows due to support for GUI display)
 ```bash
 docker compose up --build
 ```